 - Complete the survey.

 Once completed, cash will be added to your account.
 You can continue completing more surveys until you feel you have collected enough cash.
-Transaction is normally done via PayPal.
+The transaction is normally done via PayPal.

 He would have received much Applause and Success had he honestly used his EXPERTISE to guide the innocent members online.

-Contrastingly, he frequently changes the products and services that are put up in his website(You can keep checking this).
-When you clicked on the links to those sites and signed in, he gets residuals for that.
+Contrastingly, he frequently changes the products and services that are put up on his website(You can keep checking this).
+When you clicked on the links to those sites and signed in, he gets residual income for that.

 He chooses only the high paying products and gives them 5 stars rating only to make residual incomes to his favor.
 He also uses a JPG image of dollars saved from scammers as shown on the top to hoodwink the readers and there’s no way to update the statement.

 Some genuine sites are unfortunate which he uses to convince the visitors.
-The testimonials found in his site are also fakes.
+The testimonials found in his site are also faked.

 He has only about 150 followers in Google+ when a newbie could have more than this number.
 You can reach him out with the given profiles and see if he replies to you.